NathanHM/maedras-vault/content/Characters/Minor/J'arrl.md

 ## Bio
--
+- J'arrl was a one time ally of the party
+- Not a fan of [[Jorvak]]

 ---
 ## Involvement
--

-- J'arrl was a one time ally of the party
 -  They [[Session 03|first met]] outside the masquerade party, however the soon parted ways